Wolfgang Rosenthal: Career

 Rosenthal pursued his singing career till 1938.
 Although he continued to perform in a range of settings, the focus of his singing was the Rosenthal Quartet which enjoyed considerable success.
 In addition to Wolfgang Rosenthal the quartet comprised his wife Ilse Helling-Rosenthal, the contralto Marta Adam (who much later became Rosenthal's second wife) and the tenor Hans Lissmann (tenor).

 The singing career came to an end because of a government ban.
 In January 1933 a new government had taken power, and the Adolf Hitler lost little time in moving the country towards one- party dictatorship.
 Government policy and the leader's personal philosophy were grounded in a peculiarly murderous brand of anti-semitism which later led to the Holocaust.
 Rosenthal had been baptised into the Evangelical Church on 26 December 1882 as Wolfgang Wilhelm Johannes (Rosenthal).
 All of his male Rosenthal ancestors had been baptised into the church since 1849.
 Nevertheless, a great-grandfather had been a synagogue cantor in the first part of the nineteenth century and "Rosenthal" was often a Jewish name.

 In 1919, Rosenthal also took a position as a surgeon at the St George's Hospital in Leipzig.
 Then, in 1921, he opened his own private surgical clinic nearby.
 Between 1930 and 1936, he was also an "irregular professor" for surgery at Leipzig University.
-In parallel with this, between 1931 and 1933, he studied dentistry at Leipzig, passing his medical exams at Erlangen and becoming registered as a Doctor of Dentistry.
+In parallel with this, between 1931 and 1933, he studied dentistry at Leipzig University, passing his medical exams at Erlangen and becoming registered as a Doctor of Dentistry.